carpentries-incubator/singularity-introduction/_episodes/06-singularity-images-prep.md

 - "You can also run Singularity containers within the Docker Singularity image."
 ---

-# Singularity - Part II

-## Brief recap

-In the five episodes covering Part I of this Singularity material we've seen how Singularity can be used on a computing platform where you don't have any administrative privileges.
-The software was pre-installed and it was possible to work with existing images such as Singularity image files already stored on the platform or images obtained from a remote image repository such as Singularity Hub or Docker Hub.

-It is clear that between Singularity Hub and Docker Hub there is a huge array of images available, pre-configured with a wide range of software applications, tools and services.
-But what if you want to create your own images or customise existing images?

-In this first of three episodes in Part II of the Singularity material, we'll look at preparing to build Singularity images.

 ## Preparing to use Singularity for building images

 So far you've been able to work with Singularity from your own user account as a non-privileged user.
 This part of the Singularity material requires that you use Singularity in an environment where you have administrative (root) access.
 While it is possible to build Singularity containers without root access, it is highly recommended that you do this as the _root_ user, as highlighted in [this section](https://sylabs.io/guides/3.5/user-guide/build_a_container.html#creating-writable-sandbox-directories) of the Singularity documentation.
 Bear in mind that the system that you use to build containers doesn't have to be the system where you intend to run the containers.
 If, for example, you are intending to build a container that you can subsequently run on a Linux-based cluster, you could build the container on your own Linux-based desktop or laptop computer.
 You could then transfer the built image directly to the target platform or upload it to an image repository and pull it onto the target platform from this repository.